Menu

 • Removes a minimum of 30% ambient VOCs in each pass

-• Alaska ECU® completes more than 12 air exchanges per hour required by the CDC guidelines
+• Alaska ECU® completes more than 12 air exchanges per hour, as required by the CDC guidelines

-For more information about Alaska Defense’s field hospitals and negative pressure isolation facilities, contact us today.
+Contact us today for more information about Alaska Defense’s field hospitals and negative pressure isolation facilities.

 We are excited to hear from you and learn about your project!
 Please send an email inquiry using the form below!